hendrtd/comp-2210/docs/term/202220-2022-spring/announcements/all-access.md

 coordinated with the Bookstore to deliver this content for the course and help make sure you have what you need.
-All Access makes sure you are ready the first day of class, and the material is so much cheaper with this delivery that it’s the best way we can help you succeed in your courses at Auburn….financially and academically.
+All Access makes sure you are ready the first day of class, and the material is so much cheaper with this delivery that it’s the best way we can help you succeed in your courses at Auburn financially and academically.

 ## What content am I getting?